nicolkraus/HintSDP/README.md

 Each identifier corresponds to a specific \((n, k, w)\) triple, where `n` is the code length, `k` the code dimension and `w` the error weight as defined in the paper.

+> Note: HQC parameter computations require significant resources and are best run on a server.

 #### Matrix form

 Determines how the parity-check matrix is generated: